mitjafelicijan/i3blocks/README.md

 - Disk usage progress bar (requires: df, awk, sed)
 - Nvidia GPU usage progress bar

-> If used percentage for a resource is bellow 10% then no bars will be
+> **Note**: If default width of 10 is used and used percentage for a resource is
+> bellow 10% then no bars will be displayed!
+New block gets only displayed when
-> displayed!
+> its bigger than 100% divided by number of blocks aka width.

 ## Install and use